 Pushkin Square is full of soapbox speakers and newspaper hawkers from various political sects.
 It's worth the trip just to see it.
 Right there in the center of Moscow, people are discussing all kinds of problems out loud, and not a policeman in sight.
 A load of blather, a couple of lousy arguments, the familiar sarcastic laugh of the Moscow street philosopher who before dared talk so openly only about soccer but now talks about the corruption of the ruling circles ("Those mafia bastards!
 They'll never give up a thing!"), and about corrupt commercial ties with the West ("They come here for our broads and our mafia goes there for then computers!"), and again about corruption.
-Always
+Always about corruption.

 There are plenty of tiotkas in Pushkin Square, with Yeltsin buttons pinned to their coats.
 There are Georgians and Armenians telling horror stories about the Caucasus.
 Muscovite supporters of democracy in the Baltic republics are distributing a newspaper.
 A young boy goes by peddling the newspaper of the revived pre-revolutionary Cadets, and a young girl brandishes an anarchist sheet.
 A group of punkers stands near the traffic underpass, as ridiculous as their peers in London.
 To an old-fashioned Soviet like me, it all looks like some ancient Stalin-era B-movie about bourgeois cacophony.